mharizanov/ESP8266_Relay_Board/README.md

 - Display all DS18B20 & DHT22 sensor values on new UI overview page
 - Tidy up serial interface - add help and validation of inputs
 - Add serial userjson input - JSON can be submitted via serial, is published to MQTT and thermostat.cgi?state to allow easy customisation of webpages to support random serial devices
+- Add manual override mode to thermostat, if setpoint is adjusted while in scheduled mode, go into override mode; setpoint will reset to the next schedule temperature when it comes around